stevepurdie/saap-docs/content/legal-documents/dpa.md

     Prior written consent of the Controller is required for awarding contracts with subcontractors for processing Personal Data covered by the contract.

     The Controller grants the Processor general authorization to use subcontractors in accordance with the provisions of this DPA.
 The Processor shall inform the Controller in a timely manner of any intended change with respect to the use or replacement of other subcontractors.
-The Controller may object to the change within 30 days if there is a valid reason.
+The Controller may object to the change within thirty (30) days if there is a valid reason.
 The objection must be in writing, specifying the reasons for the objection.
 Any further outsourcing by the subcontractor requires the express consent of the Controller.

     The Processor must ensure that authorized subcontractors have data protection obligations fundamentally comparable to those contained in this Agreement before processing Personal Data of the Controller.

     Subcontractors are service providers whose services are directly related to the provision of the main service under the Framework Agreement and concern the processing of Data.
 Ancillary services, such as telecommunications services, postal or transport services, maintenance and user service, or the disposal of data carriers, are excluded from this definition.

-    The Processor is obliged to take appropriate and legally compliant contractual agreements and control measures to ensure that the Data of the Controller is protected, even in the case of outsourced ancillary services.The Processor or its subcontractors process the Data in Sweden unless otherwise agreed.
-Processing of Data outside the EEA and Sweden requires the Processor to ensure that the conditions for transferring the data to third countries in accordance with the DPA are met.
+    The Processor is obliged to take appropriate and legally compliant contractual agreements and control measures to ensure that the Data of the Controller is protected, even in the case of outsourced ancillary services.
+The Processor or its subcontractors process the Data in Sweden unless otherwise agreed.
+Processing of Data outside the EU and Sweden requires the Processor to ensure that the conditions for transferring the data to third countries in accordance with the DPA are met.
 The Processor shall provide proof of compliance upon request.

 1. **Data and Personal Locations**